LoicVeirman/Hello-My-Dir/README.md

 Why not?
 However, we are not thinking about it yet.
 Let's first see how this project will unfold...

 ## Can we use your project to build AD for our customers?
 you can sell an Active Directory installation service using this project by explicitly mentioning the Harden community as the author of the latter and of the deployed model (security, etc.) and by crediting the authors of this project.
 By doing so, you will help improve the visibility of the community and strengthen its notoriety, which will benefit even more people for a safer AD environment!

+## Any last word?
+"Aaaaaargggghhhh..." - the Killing Joke.